wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/creating-custom-dashboards.rst

 Creating dashboards
 -------------------

 Dashboards transform your data from one or more single visualization perspectives into a group of visualizations that provide a clear representation of your data.
-This allows you to concentrate solely on the data that matters to you by presenting a dynamic representation for your data.
+This allows you to concentrate solely on the data that matters to you by presenting a dynamic representation of your data.

 To create a custom dashboard, do the following: